yellingatcode/yet-another-commit-checker/README.md

 See [JIRA Advanced Searching](https://confluence.atlassian.com/display/JIRA/Advanced+Searching) for documentation regarding writing and testing
 JQL queries.

+## Troubleshooting

+#### I am getting a JIRA authentication failed message when attempting to push my code or when trying to configure an issue JQL matcher.

+This can occur if Stash is configured to use OAuth to authenticate with JIRA and the currently logged in Stash user has not yet gone through the OAuth authorization process to allow Stash access to JIRA.

+To initialize the OAuth tokens, go into the Stash UI and do something that requires access to JIRA.
+For example, view the commits for a repository and click on an linked JIRA issue for an existing commit.
+See the [Stash JIRA Integration](https://confluence.atlassian.com/display/STASH/JIRA+integration#JIRAintegration-SeetheJIRAissuesrelatedtocommitsandpullrequests) for an example of this.

+There might be a better way to do this, but this what has worked for me :-)

 ## Future Work

 #### Known Issues

-1. Issue JQL Matcher: JQL query not validated after saving.
-Test in JIRA first!
-2. Issue JQL Matcher: Paging through search results not yet implemented.
+1. Issue JQL Matcher: Paging through search results not yet implemented.
 If query returns more than 50 issues, YACC may not find the issue.
-3. Commit Message Regex: If regex is set, Git revert commits might be rejected because Git sets the commit message of the revert by default.
+2. Commit Message Regex: If regex is set, Git revert commits might be rejected because Git sets the commit message of the revert by default.

 #### TODO